score-framework/py.kvcache/docs/index_include.rst

 ============

 This module allows storing python objects in key-value storages.
-It can be used for caching frequently used data to avoid calling APIs too often or to avoid exceeding the number of allowed calls to a service.
-It should not be used to persist data since it cannot guarantee that data is retained, even if the specified expiration is not reached.
-Where and how long the data is stored depends on the configurable implementations.
+It can be used, for example, to cache frequently used data to avoid calling APIs too often or to avoid exceeding the number of allowed calls to a service.
+It should not be used to persist data, since it cannot guarantee that data is retained, even if the specified expiration is not reached.
+Where and how long the data is stored depends on the configurable backend.

 How it works
 ============